Travel Information

 |

-that gives schedules for bus services within Ukraine.
-Departures
+that gives schedules for bus services within Ukraine, including

-from Chernivtsi and Tovste are included.
-It is very useful
+from Chernivtsi and Tovste.
+It is extremely useful as

-as a planning tool, especially to show when the first and
+a planning tool, especially to show when the first and last

 appears to be accurate though it seems not to cover all of